 In contrast to the first section of the ZPIC’s request, the second section of the request usually lists the patient records and dates of service to be audited by the ZPIC.
-While every case is different, the number of claims requested typically ranges from 8 – 100, depending on whether the ZPIC’s request is a “probe review” or a full-blown ZPIC audit.
-On occasion, we have seen the number of claims sought can range from 150 – 300.
+While every case is different, the number of claims requested typically ranges from eight (8) to 100, depending on whether the ZPIC’s request is a “probe review” or a full-blown ZPIC audit.
+On occasion, we have seen the number of claims sought can range from 150 to 300.

 Never ignore a ZPIC request for records.
-Importantly, should you fail to respond to the ZPIC’s request, the contractor can recommend to the CMS that your organization be suspended from participation in the Medicare program.
-Depending on the ZPIC’s concerns, the contractor can also recommend that CME pursue a revocation action against your organization.
-Should you need more time to the ZPIC’s request for supporting documentation, don’t hesitate to request it.
+Importantly, should you fail to respond to the ZPIC’s request, the contractor can recommend to CMS that your organization be suspended from participation in the Medicare program.
+Depending on the ZPIC’s concerns, the contractor can also recommend that CMS pursue a revocation action against your organization.
+Should you need more time to respond to the ZPIC’s request for supporting documentation, don’t hesitate to request it.

 Recommendation #3: Remember learning how to “drive defensively” in high school?
 Your documentation practices should be approached in a similar fashion.
-A ZPIC audit can be excellent at identifying one or more ways in which your claims do not meet applicable coverage requirements.
-While you may very well disagree with their assessments (especially in “medical necessity” determinations), in all likelihood, when you file a request for redetermination appeal (and later, a request for reconsideration appeal), you will find that your Medicare Administrative Contractor (MAC) and your Qualified Independent Contractor (QIC) agree with the ZPIC’s denial decision.
+A ZPIC audit may reveal one or more ways in which your claims do not meet applicable coverage requirements.
+While you may very well disagree with their assessments (especially in “medical necessity” determinations), in all likelihood, when you file a request for redetermination appeal (and later, a request for reconsideration appeal), you will find that your Medicare Administrative Contractor (MAC) and your Qualified Independent Contractor (QIC) will agree with the ZPIC’s denial decision.
 Rather than endure significant costs and stress when defending against an overpayment assessment, you need to take steps to avoid a denial in the first place.
-To that end, health care providers should ensure that clinical staff members are fully trained and educated regarding Medicare’s documentation, coding and billing process.
+To that end, health care providers should ensure that clinical staff members and the administrative team are fully trained and educated regarding Medicare’s documentation, coding and billing requirements.